-After practicing at Spring for two years, I am thrilled to be opening my new clinic Elevate Health in Bozeman.
+After practicing at Spring for two years, I opened Elevate Health in Bozeman.
 My goal is to help people overcome their health challenges and lead richer, more enjoyable lives.
 I am dedicated to offering the highest quality of medical care available, and I look forward to supporting your family’s health in whatever way I can.

 Dr. Bronwyn Bacon